Bitcoin btc

 P2P Validator: p2p.org

 As one of the largest validators in crypto, P2P Validator is an all-in-one institutional-grade staking solution.
-They have over 7,000 active validators, launched across more than 40 networks, including the Ethereum blockchain.
-Some of their other products include RPC nodes, staking with insurance, and white label nodes.
+Over 7,000 active validators launched across more than 40 networks, including the Ethereum blockchain.
+Other products include RPC nodes, staking with insurance, and white-label nodes.

 Rewards distribution